-Contaminant fate and transport modeling is based on the conceptual model for Load Line 2 discussed in Section 5.3.
+Contaminant fate and transport modeling is based on the conceptual model for Load Line 3 discussed in Section 5.3.
 Seasonal Soil Compartment (SESOIL) modeling was performed for constituents identified as CMCOPCs from the selected source (see Section 5.5.2).
-The modeling was performed to predict concentrations of a constituent in the leachate just above the water table and immediately beneath the source (see Section 5.5.2).
-If the predicted leachate concentration of a CMCOPC exceeded its MCL or RBC, then lateral migration using the Analytical Transient 1-, 2-, 3-Dimensional (AT123D) model (see Section 5.5.2) was performed to predict its groundwater concentrations at receptor locations.
-The receptor locations identified for the selected source area were (1) the water table immediately below the source, (2) the AOC boundary at its closest point downgradient of the source area, (3) Kelly's Pond and exit drainages at the closest point downgradient of the source, and (4) the RVAAP boundary at its closest point downgradient location of the source area.
-This section discusses applications of these models.
+The modeling was performed to predict concentrations of a constituent in the leachate immediately beneath the selected source area just above the water table.
+If the predicted leachate concentration of a CMCOPC exceeded its MCL or RBC, then lateral migration using the Analytical Transient 1-, 2-, 3-Dimensional (AT123D) model (see Section 5.5.2) was performed to predict the groundwater concentrations at designated receptor locations.
+The receptor locations identified for the selected source area were (1) the water table immediately below the source, (2) the Cobb's Pond Tributary (and AOC boundary) at its closest point downgradient of the source area, and (3) the RVAAP boundary at its closest point downgradient of the source area, applications of these models.